garikhgh/rockbitegames/README.md

 ### GET All Players
+#### NOTE: Just for testing purposes.
+You can run this command to see what is going on in the storage.
 ```bash
 curl -X GET http://localhost:8081/api/v1/player/all \
 -H "Content-Type: application/json"
 ```

 ### DELETE All Players
+#### NOTE: Just for testing purposes.
+You can run this command to clean the storage.
 ```bash
 curl -X DELETE http://localhost:8081/api/v1/player/all \
 -H "Content-Type: application/json"
 ```
 # VALIDATION
 ## Player Validation.
 ### Note: All the payload data format errors are sent back if there are any.
+Validator finds any combinations of wrong fields.

 ### Warehouse number could not be 0 or negative (error: numberOfWarehouses = -1):
 ```bash